manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

       - The output produced by this tool need not be processed further and can be directly used for the 5.2_addInteractome.py script

-- You can use of any clustering methods, but the Cluster File (Please refer to the sample_clusterFile.cls file in the Sample_Input_Files directory of the repository) should contain:
+- You can use one of the above or any other clustering methods, but the Cluster File (please refer to the sample_clusterFile.cls file in the Sample_Input_Files directory of the repository) should be of the format:

       - Header: (Ex: #ClustnSee analysis export)</br>
       - Followed by ClusterID (Ex: ClusterID:1||)</br>